City

 3. Occupational Therapist

-Occupational therapists help patients regain skills needed for daily activities.
-They work in rehabilitation centers and schools.
-This role is vital for patient recovery.
+Occupational Therapists help patients regain skills needed for daily activities.
+They work in hospitals, rehabilitation centers, and schools.
+This job involves creating personalized treatment plans.
+It plays a significant role in patient recovery and independence.

 Find Occupational Therapist jobs in Kingman, AZ